elastos/Elastos.Developer.Website/content/faq/faq_general.md

 Elastos apps run inside elastos runtime environment so this means that data will never get out of this sandbox environment so you won’t be able to print from elastos dapps at all nor store them in these devices unless they have elastos carrier in them and are acting as a node that stores data.
 In which case, the data would not leak either as everything is encrypted

 {{% /faqentry %}}

-{{% faqentry question="Did Elastos implement a customized version of the IPFS protocol and embed it into the Elastos kernel or is Elastos using a plugin from a third party implementation?
-If third party, what maintenance and a security risks does that create?" %}}

-This is currently in development

-{{% /faqentry %}}

-{{% faqentry question="In the event some nodes are unavailable, how does Elastos provide redundancy so data are available and not permanently lost?" %}}

-This is in development but this is more of an engineering problem and can always be modified later.
-Maybe one solution is to provide a redundancy of 10 at all times so the data is more resilient and more fault-tolerant

-{{% /faqentry %}}

-{{% faqentry question="Is it true that most projects like EOS, Cardano, Ethereum, can run as side chains on Elastos?" %}}

-Yes, Neo and Ethereum are currently being ported as sidechains to elastos.
-This can be done to any smart contract platforms

-{{% /faqentry %}}

-{{% faqentry question="Is it true that Elastos is the first project to provide security, decentralization, scalability, and interoperability for the crypto space?" %}}

-Security: Merge mining with bitcoin, Decentralization: decentralized carrier and storage, interoperability: DID system, smart contracts as sidechains, etc

-{{% /faqentry %}}

-{{< todo "The answer doesn't clearly state yes or no" >}}

 {{% faqentry question="I would like to create 1000 copies of a digital asset movie on elastos.
 The movie will have a unique ID stored in the DID side chain.
 Suppose that one user wants to sell the movie: 1) is the file’s copy from the same physically different from each other?
 (Mean that do we need to download the exact specific file from the seller’s device?).
 Or each copy is the same exact file (so everyone can download it but only few who have ownership via DID can watch the movie).
 2) how can the user download the file after he bought it if the seller doesn’t have any IPFS or private cloud space?
 3) when I want to see the downloaded movie, DID verification will launch first.
 So is it possible to launch the movie without internet?
 4) where can he sell the movie? if we have something like a market place, does it act like a central place/ middle man and have the mopopoly (with restrictons/ fees.. ) ?" %}}